stjudecloud/rfcs/text/0000-quality-assurance-pipeline.md

 - Per Base Sequence Quality ([FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/2%20Per%20Base%20Sequence%20Quality.html))

 The "Per Base Sequence Quality" module from FastQC will show the distribution of quality scores across all bases at each position in the reads.
-It will automatically determine the encoding method used, but this should be cross-referenced with the actual encoding method.
+In our case, this is just for informational purposes to our end users — the quality of the sequencing run has already been assessed by the lab upstream, so there is no changing it at this point.

 - Overrepresented Sequences ([FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/2%20Per%20Base%20Sequence%20Quality.html))